-Age: 74 Chairman of the Board
+Age: 75 Chairman of the Board

-Director since: April 2001
+Director since: April 2001 Term expires: 2024

 Mr. Friedberg has served as the Chief Executive Officer and President and a director of Friedberg Mercantile Group Ltd., a Toronto-based commodities and investment management firm, since founding the company in 1971.
-Since 1978, he served as the President and Chief Investment Strategist for the Friedberg Group of Funds.
-Mr. Friedberg was appointed as a member of the Commodity Futures Advisory Board of Ontario in 1979, and served as chairman of the Toronto Futures Exchange from March 1985 to June 1988.
+Since 1978, Mr. Friedberg served as the President and Chief Investment Strategist for the Friedberg Group of Funds.
+Mr. Friedberg was appointed as a member of the Commodity Futures Advisory Board of Ontario in 1979 and served as chairman of the Toronto Futures Exchange from March 1985 to June 1988.
 Mr. Friedberg received a B.A. in Economics from Johns Hopkins University and an MBA in International Banking from Columbia University.